rust-lang/book/second-edition/nostarch/chapter15.md

 We’re using another variation of the `List` definition in Listing 15-5.
-The second element in the `Cons` variant is now `RefCell<Rc<List>>`, meaning that instead of having the ability to modify the `i32` value like we did in Listing 15-24, we want to modify which `List` a `Cons` variant is pointing to.
+The second element in the `Cons` variant is now `RefCell<Rc<List>>`, meaning that instead of having the ability to modify the `i32` value as we did in Listing 15-24, we want to modify which `List` value a `Cons` variant is pointing to.
 We’re also adding a `tail` method to make it convenient for us to access the second item if we have a `Cons` variant.

 In Listing 15-26, we’re adding a `main` function that uses the definitions in Listing 15-25.
-This code creates a list in `a` and a list in `b` that points to the list in `a`, and then modifies the list in `a` to point to `b`, which creates a reference cycle.
-There are `println!` statements along the way to show what the reference counts are at various points in this process:
+This code creates a list in `a` and a list in `b` that points to the list in `a`.
+Then it modifies the list in `a` to point to `b`, creating a reference cycle.
+There are `println!` statements along the way to show what the reference counts are at various points in this process.

 Filename: src/main.rs